-3 killed in shooting in Dutch city; 1 seriously wounded
+3 killed, including 2 children, in shooting in Dutch city

-THE HAGUE, Netherlands (AP) - Police in the Netherlands have tweeted that three people have been killed and one other person has been seriously wounded in a shooting in a residential neighborhood in the city of Dordrecht.
+THE HAGUE, Netherlands (AP) - A Dutch police officer and two children died and a woman was seriously wounded in a shooting Monday at a home in the city of Dordrecht, authorities said.

+Police said in a statement that the 35-year-old officer was suspected of being the shooter.

-Police spokesman Wim Hoonhout has told The Associated Press that “It seems like a family incident.”
-No further details of what happened Monday have been immediately released.
+It was not immediately clear if he was related to the children, who were aged 8 and 12, or to the 28-year-old injured woman, but police spokesman Wim Hoonhout told The Associated Press in a telephone interview that “it seems like a family incident.”

-Photos from the scene showed a large police presence in a residential neighborhood and at least one ambulance parked in a street as people stood in the street looking on.
+Photos from the scene showed a large police presence in a residential neighborhood and at least one ambulance parked in the street as people stood in the street looking on.

 Dordrecht Mayor Wouter Kolff tweeted that it was an “extremely serious shooting” and said he would visit the scene later in the evening.